Course correct

 Yes

-No, but most lectures end before time to allow for questions
+Lectures end before time to allow for questions.

 General feedback